Joint honours degree: Requirements

 A joint honours degree typically requires at least half, often almost all, of the credits required for each of its respective subjects.
 The two subjects do not have to be highly related; indeed, a true joint honours degree overlaps faculties, not just subjects.
-However, students often pick two subjects that are interrelated in some fundamental way (such as both subjects are in the arts).
+However, students often pick two subjects that are interrelated in some fundamental way (such as both subjects are in the arts), or have covert connections (business with media).

 Usually, joint honours degrees have higher requirements for entry than a single honours degree, requiring the approval of both departments concerned.
 The two subjects are then taken at the same levels and at the academic standards as those taking either subject as a single honours major.
 It is usual for these degrees to entail more study than a single honours degree (for example, both majors must be passed to earn the "joint degree" and honours must be obtained in the case of each major to earn the honours degree title); whereas this would normally apply to the only one subject major for a single honours student.
 In some cases, students would have significantly more final year project work and could be examined on this by both departments in question.
 Many British universities now have a dedicated Centre for Joint Honours Degrees which assists students with timetable structuring, etc.